Sitecore/jss/docs/data/routes/help/en.md

 ### Can I use JSS with SXA?

+JSS 11.1+: Yes!
+JSS has been integrated with SXA, and JSS can utilize SXA's scaling and multi-site automation capabilities.
+JSS Tenants and Partial Designs are supported.
+Headed features of SXA like drag-and-drop components and creative exchange are not supported.
+See [JSS 12.0 release notes](/release-notes#sitecore-jss-120-for-sitecore-92) for more details.

-JSS can _coexist_ with SXA on the same Sitecore instance, as a separate site.
-JSS is not currently capable of acting as an SXA tenant or using SXA's experience editor extensions (i.e. drag and drop components, variants, partials, etc).
+JSS 11.0: JSS can _coexist_ with SXA on the same Sitecore instance, as a separate site.
+JSS is not currently capable of acting as an SXA tenant or using SXA's experience editor extensions (i.e. drag-and-drop components, variants, partials, etc).

 ### Can I use JSS with Sitecore Forms?

-No, this is not currently supported.
+Yes!
+JSS fully supports Sitecore Forms as of JSS 12.0.
+See [JSS 12.0 release notes](/release-notes#sitecore-jss-120-for-sitecore-92) for more details.

 ### Can I use JSS with Sitecore Commerce?